 Getting feedback directly from customers is key

 We did a great job of getting feedback with customers throughout the whole design process for this project.
 We knew exactly what the customers’ pain points and expected features, and we got valuable UX feedback from them by showing my design iterations.
-Some admins really love doing this kind of usability testing sessions with us, and we built a good UX relationship with them.
+Some customers really love doing this kind of usability testing sessions with us, and we built a good UX relationship with them.
 And we launched this new product with a few reference customers after they used it in the Beta program.

 The launch of a product is just the beginning